Valparaíso

-"Greater Valparaíso" is the second largest metropolitan area in the country.
-Despite only being the second largest city in the metropolitan area of Greater Valparaíso, with the first being Viña del Mar, Valparaíso serves as the namesake for the region due to its historical and cultural significance.
-Valparaíso is located about 120 km northwest of Santiago by road and is one of the Pacific Ocean's most important seaports.
-Valparaíso is the capital of Chile's second most populated administrative region and has been the headquarters for the Chilean Navy since 1817 and the seat of the Chilean National Congress since 1990.
+Greater Valparaíso is the second-most populous metro area in the country.
+Valparaiso is the second-largest city in the metro area (behind Viña del Mar).
+It is located about 120 km northwest of Santiago, by road, and is one of the Pacific Ocean's most important seaports.
+Valparaíso is the capital of Chile's second most-populated administrative region and has been the Chilean Navy headquarters since 1817, as well as being the seat of the National Congress of Chile since 1990.